kisswiki/kisswiki/src/os/debian/README.md

 - [x] something notification center, not just toast messages with package notify-osd - notification center exists, just click clock
 - [ ] remove unused entries from efi
 - [ ] sometimes, for example on github, I need to refresh page in google chrome to have scrollbar
+- [ ] cannot paste screenshot done in flameshot in slack in google chrome
+- [ ] screenshot tool similar to the one in Windows 10
+- [ ] aomething better than breaktimer which blocks screen

 ## Misc